-\Standards represent the minimum threshold for performance in these programs: Associate Degree in Nursing, Dental Assisting, Dental Hygiene, Diagnostic Medical Sonography, LVN to ADN, Massage Therapy, Medical Assisting, Nursing Bridge, Practical Nursing, Respiratory Care, Respiratory Therapy, Surgical Technology, Veterinary Technology, and Vocational Nursing.
+Standards represent the minimum threshold for performance in these programs: Associate Degree in Nursing, Dental Assisting, Dental Hygiene, Diagnostic Medical Sonography, LVN to ADN, Massage Therapy, Medical Assisting, Nursing Bridge, Practical Nursing, Registered Nursing, Registered Nursing - LVN to RN, Respiratory Care, Respiratory Therapy, Surgical Technology, Veterinary Technology, and Vocational Nursing.
 Accomplishment of the standards is one of the methods that the College uses to assess how well it is fulfilling its mission.